 - DeWalt DCF840B 20V MAX Brushless Impact Driver on Amazon

-This is the factor that should actually decide most buyers:
+This is the factor that should actually decide most buyers, and it deserves a serious breakdown rather than a footnote.

 - Already own Milwaukee M18 tools?
 Buy the Milwaukee.
 The FUEL line's REDLINK battery management works across all M18 tools, and your existing batteries are fully compatible.